ArbitrumFoundation/docs/docs/token-circulating-supply.md

-On March 17 2024 it is expected that following the above formula the total circulating supply will be
+On March 17 2024 it is expected that following the above formula the total circulating supply will be 2.654 billion tokens

 ```
 OCL Team Tokens in Circulation = 1/48 * 12 * 2.694 billion = 673.5 million